-- (a) An arrest should be made when there is probable cause to believe that a felony or misdemeanor domestic violence offense has been committed (Penal Code § 13701).
-Any decision to not arrest an adult when there is probable cause to do so requires supervisor approval. - 1.
-Officers are only authorized to make an arrest without a warrant for a misdemeanor domestic violence offense if the officer makes the arrest as soon as probable cause arises (Penal Code § 836). - (b) An officer responding to a domestic violence call who cannot make an arrest will advise the victim of his/her right to make a private person's arrest.
+- the current report, the officer may elect not to issue a Stop and Hold with the approval of a supervisor (the arrest must fall within the statute of limitations). - iii.
+A Statement of Probable Cause, per Penal Code § 964, shall be completed and attached to the report and forwarded to the District Attorney's Office for complaint review. - (b) An officer responding to a domestic violence call who cannot make an arrest will advise the victim of his/her right to make a private person's arrest.
 The advisement should be made out of the presence of the suspect and shall include advising the victim how to safely execute the arrest.
 Officers shall not dissuade victims from making a lawful private person's arrest. officers should refer to the provisions in the Private Persons Arrests Policy for options regarding the disposition of private person's arrests (Penal Code § 836(b)). - (c) Officers shall not cite and release a person for the following offenses (Penal Code § 853.6(a)(3)): - 1.
-Penal Code § 243(e)(1) (battery against spouse, cohabitant) - Penal Code § 273.5 (corporal injury on spouse, cohabitant, fiancé/fiancée, person of a previous dating or engagement relationship, mother/father of the offender's child) - 3.
-Penal Code § 273.6 (violation of protective order) if violence or threats of violence have occurred or the suspect has gone to the workplace or residence of the protected party - 4.
+Penal Code § 243(e)(1) (battery against spouse, cohabitant) - Penal Code § 273.5 (corporal injury on spouse, cohabitant, fiancé/fiancée, person of a previous dating or engagement relationship, mother/father of the offender's child) - Penal Code § 273.6 (violation of protective order) if violence or threats of violence have occurred or the suspect has gone to the workplace or residence of the protected party - 4.
 Penal Code § 646.9 (stalking) - 5.
 Other serious or violent felonies specified in Penal Code § 1270.1 - (d) In responding to domestic violence incidents, including mutual protective order violations, officers should generally be reluctant to make dual arrests.
 Officers shall make reasonable efforts to identify the dominant aggressor in any incident.
 The dominant aggressor is the person who has been determined to be the most significant, rather than the first, aggressor (Penal Code § 13701).
-In identifying the dominant aggressor, an officer shall consider:

-- 1. The intent of the law to protect victims of domestic violence from continuing abuse. - 2.
+In identifying the dominant aggressor, an officer shall consider: - 1.
+The intent of the law to protect victims of domestic violence from continuing abuse. - 2.
 The threats creating fear of physical injury. - 3.
 The history of domestic violence between the persons involved. - 4.
 Whether either person acted in self-defense. - (e) An arrest shall be made when there is probable cause to believe that a violation of a domestic violence court order has been committed (Penal Code § 13701; Penal Code § 836), regardless of whether the offense was committed in the officer's presence.
 After arrest, the officer shall confirm that a copy of the order has been registered, unless the victim provides a copy (Penal Code § 836).